opsdisk/pagodo/README.md

 }
 ```

-You can dump all dorks to a file, the individual dork categories to separate dork files, or the entire json blob if you
-want more contextual data about each dork.

 ### Using ghdb_scraper.py as a script

-Write dorks to `all_google_dorks.txt`, `all_google_dorks.json`, and individual categories.
+Write all dorks to `all_google_dorks.txt`, `all_google_dorks.json`, and individual categories if you want more
+contextual data about each dork.

 ```bash
 python ghdb_scraper.py -s -j -i